-Dr Stone Season 2 has come to an end last March.
-In its short 11 episode run, Season 2 introduced us to some new characters.
+Dr. Stone Season 2 has come to an end in March'21.
+In its short 11-episode run, Season 2 introduced us to some new characters.
 The seed of conflict sown between Tsukasa and Senku finally came to fruition towards the end of the season after a thrilling science vs brute force showdown.

 The three succeed in getting the phone to Yuzuriha and Taiju however, they are spotted by Ukyo.
 Ukyo is an archer in Tsukasa’s Empire with exceptional hearing.
 Chrome manages to distract Ukyo enough to let Magma and Gen escape.
 However, he ends up getting captured in the process.